1999–2000 in English football: Diary of the season

 17 June 1999 – David James leaves Liverpool after seven years in a £1.7 million move to Aston Villa.

-21 June 1999 – France national football team captain Didier Deschamps joins Chelsea in a £3 million move from Juventus.
+21 June 1999 – The France national team captain Didier Deschamps joins Chelsea in a £3 million move from Juventus.

 30 June 1999 – Bradford City prepare for their first time top division season for nearly 80 years with a club record £1.4 million move for Leeds United defender David Wetherall.

 5 July 1999 – Chelsea pay a club record £10 million for Blackburn Rovers striker Chris Sutton.

-14 July 1999 – Newcastle United pay Ipswich Town £6.5 million for midfielder Kieron Dyer and Everton pay Trabzonspor £3 million for on-loan striker Kevin Campbell (who scored eight goals in seven games for them late last season).
+14 July 1999 – Newcastle United pay Ipswich Town £6.5 million for midfielder Kieron Dyer and Everton pay Trabzonspor £3 million for on-loan striker Kevin Campbell, who scored eight goals in seven games for them late last season.

 23 July 1999 – Leeds United sign striker Michael Bridges from Sunderland for £5 million.

 29 July 1999 – Four years after leaving Arsenal, Stefan Schwarz returns to English football in a £4 million move to Sunderland from Valencia.

 31 July 1999 – Middlesbrough sign German international midfielder Christian Ziege from AC Milan for £4 million.

 1 August 1999 – Arsenal lift the Charity Shield thanks to a 2–1 victory over Manchester United at Wembley.

 2 August 1999 – Arsenal sell Nicolas Anelka to Real Madrid for £23 million – the highest fee involving a British club.

 3 August 1999 – Arsenal sign Thierry Henry for an estimated fee of £11 million, reuniting with his former manager Arsène Wenger.

 4 August 1999 – Leeds United sell Jimmy Floyd Hasselbaink to Atlético Madrid of Spain for £12 million.

 7 August 1999 – Wigan Athletic mark their first game at the JJB Stadium with a 3–0 win over Scunthorpe United in Division Two.
-The first Premier League games of the season include Chelsea's 4–0 home win over newly promoted Sunderland and Watford's return the top flight being soured by a 3–2 home defeat against Wimbledon.
-Bradford, meanwhile, mark their first top-flight game since 1922 with a 1–0 away win over Middlesbrough, in which Dean Saunders scores a last gasp winner.
+The first Premier League games of the season include Chelsea's 4–0 home win over newly-promoted Sunderland and Watford's 3–2 home defeat against Wimbledon in their return to the top flight.
+Bradford City mark their first top-flight game since 1922 with a 1–0 away win over Middlesbrough, in which Dean Saunders scores a late winner.

 10 August 1999 – Kevin Phillips scores his first two Premier League goals in Sunderland's 2–0 home win over his old club Watford.

 11 August 1999 – Manchester United beat Sheffield Wednesday 4–0 at Old Trafford.
 Michael Bridges scores a hat-trick for Leeds United in their 3–0 away win over Southampton.
 Leeds United sign Coventry City striker Darren Huckerby for £4.4 million.

 14 August 1999 – Tommy Mooney scores for Watford in their shock 1–0 league win at Liverpool.

 18 August 1999 – 19-year-old Wolverhampton Wanderers striker Robbie Keane becomes Coventry City's record signing in a £6 million deal.

-21 August 1999 – Manchester United captain Roy Keane scores twice as Manchester United beat Arsenal 2–1 in the league at Highbury.
+21 August 1999 – Manchester United captain Roy Keane scores twice in a 2–1 win over Arsenal at Highbury.